LefterisKyriazanos/ML-Greek_Parliament_Proceedings/README.md

-In this ML project i use an extensive dataset that contains three decades worth of Greek parliamentary proceedings.
+In this ML project I use an extensive dataset that contains three decades worth of Greek parliamentary proceedings.

 # The Dataset